epieffe/docker-notes/README.md

 Encryption is not supported on Windows.
 Windows nodes won't be able to communicate, but no error will be detected.

-### Creating containers and services using templates
+### Creating services using templates
-When creating a service or a container you can use templates on some options.
+When creating a service  you can use templates on some options.
 Example:
 ```
 docker service create --hostname="{{{{.Node.Hostname}}-{{.Service.Name}}" ubuntu
 ```